rkhamis/0-orchestrator/docs/api.md

 - [List processes on a container](#list-processes)
 - [Start a process on a container](#start-process)

-In all below examples we will assume that the 0 Rest API server is listening on 127.0.0.1:8080.
+In all below examples we will assume that the Zero-OS Orchestrator is listening on 127.0.0.1:8080.

 <a id="list-nodes"></a>
 ## List nodes

-Using the 0 Rest API server listening on 127.0.0.1:8080:
+Using the Zero-OS Orchestrator listening on 127.0.0.1:8080:
 ```
 GET http://127.0.0.1:8080/nodes
 ```